dylan-lang/dylan-programming-book/source/offset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is helpful to look at the relationships among the time classes.
 We
-show them in `See Inheritance relationships of the time
+show them in `Inheritance relationships of the time
 classes. <offset.htm#79793>`_.

-Referring to `See Inheritance relationships of the time
+Referring to `Inheritance relationships of the time
 classes. <offset.htm#79793>`_, we introduce terminology by example:

 -  The *<time-of-day>* class is a *direct subclass* of the *<time>*